ceylanmesut/Multi-Class-Sequential-Sentence-Classification-on-PudMed-200k-RCT-Dataset-Representation-Learning/README.md

 *Right:* Distribution of the number of sentences per abstract.
 Minimum: 3; mean: 11.6; maximum: 51; variance: 9.5; skewness: 0.9; kurtosis: 2.6..</figcaption>

 #### Labels and Performance Metric
-Ground truth labels are divided into five category: background, objective, method, result, conclusion.
-Evaluation metric is identified as F1-score.
+Ground truth labels are divided into five categories: background, objective, method, result, and conclusion.
+The Evaluation metric is identified as the F1-score.

 #### Project Steps
-1. Conduct preprocessing: Lowercasing, stop-words removal, replacing the digits with special token and punctuation removal.
+1. Conduct preprocessing: Lowercasing, stop-word removal, replacing the digits with special tokens and punctuation removal.
 2. Develop Baseline model: TF-IDF + Logistic Regression combination.
 3. Develop Word2Vec Model: Using gensim library.
 4. Developing LSTM/ GRU models for the text classification.